 The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances for sales and purchases at the year-end are unsecured and interest free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the period 1 July 2016 to 1 May 2017, the Union has not recorded any impairment of receivables relating to amounts owed by related parties and declared person or body (2016: Nil).
+For the period 1 May 2017 to 30 June 2017, the Union has not recorded any impairment of receivables relating to amounts owed by related parties and declared person or body.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 JULY 2016 to 1 MAY 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017

-Note 13 Related Party Disclosures (Continued)
+Note 11 Related Party Disclosures (Continued)